biffcrash1/solar_tracker/README.md

 ### Terminal Settings
 - `TERMINAL_PRINT_PERIOD_MS` - Print interval for sensor data (default: 1000ms)
 - `TERMINAL_ENABLE_PERIODIC_LOGS` - Enable periodic logging (default: true)

+## Code Style

+The codebase follows these formatting preferences:
+- No spaces between keywords/function names and opening parentheses (e.g., `if(condition)`, `function(arg)`)
+- Spaces inside parentheses around text/expressions (e.g., `( value + 1 )`)
+- No spaces between consecutive parentheses of the same direction, except for typecasting
+- Multi-line statements have vertically aligned parentheses at the same nested depth
+- Opening and closing braces are on separate lines
+- Comments are vertically aligned with the code they reference

 ## Hardware Requirements